-To handle certificates and proxies signed using a SHA-2 family algorithm, the authentication libraries used by the Grid middleware must support these algorithms.
+To handle certificates and proxies signed using a SHA-2-family algorithm, the authentication libraries used by the Grid middleware must support these algorithms.

-The critical point is that in order to allow users to access the grid infrastructure at large, by the time the first CA starts to issue SHA-2 certificates, all the production grid services must be able to handle SHA-2 signed credentials.
+The critical point is that in order to allow users to access the Grid infrastructure at large, by the time the first CA starts to issue SHA-2 certificates, all the production Grid services must be able to handle SHA-2 signed credentials.

-EGI Operations defined a plan for the assessment of the readiness of the deployed services, and the new releases produced by the technology providers.

-The EGI plan includes the following actions.
+EGI Operations has defined the following plan for the assessment of the readiness of the deployed services, and new releases produced by the technology providers.
+The plan includes the following actions:

-- ACTION 1 SHA-2 readiness matrix.
-The technology providers relevant to UMD will be requested to produce a table identifying the capability to handle SHA-2 certificates for all supported product versions. - ACTION 2 SHA-2 compliance software validation.
-Starting from September 2012 new middleware products will be tested for compliance to SHA-2 certificates and proxies during the UMD software provisioning process.
-In case of a component is identified as not being able to handle SHA-2, the developers will be notified and the product released with UMD.
-The inability to handle SHA-2 certificates won't be considered a bug in the near future. - ACTION 3 SHA-2 readiness of the production infrastructure.
+- ACTION 1: SHA-2 readiness matrix.
+The technology providers relevant to UMD will be requested to produce a table identifying the capability to handle SHA-2 certificates for all supported product versions. - ACTION 2: SHA-2 compliance software validation.
+Starting from September 2012 new middleware products will be tested for compliance with SHA-2 certificates and proxies during the UMD software provisioning process.
+In the case that a component is identified as not being able to handle SHA-2, the developers will be notified and the product released within UMD.
+The inability to handle SHA-2 certificates will not be regarded as a bug in the near future.
+A timeline for mandatory compliance with SHA-2 will be discussed after the EUgridPMA September meeting. - ACTION 3: SHA-2 readiness of the production infrastructure.
 The production infrastructure (services already deployed in production in EGI) will be tested with SHA-2 signed credentials.
-This will be carried out in collaboration with EGI CSIRT.
-The extension of the security nagios framework is being discussed for this.
-For the components not supporting SHA-2 an upgrade plan to a newer version of the software SHA-2 enabled, must be defined. - ACTION 4 Assessment of impact on users.
-Users need to be ready for changes in the certificate format supported by the infrastructure, this concerns application software, frameworks and portals that use X.509 certificates for user or host authentication.
+This will be carried out in collaboration with the EGI CSIRT.
+An extension of the security nagios framework is being discussed to facilitate this.
+For any components not supporting SHA-2, an upgrade path to a newer version of the software which is SHA-2 enabled must be defined. - ACTION 4: Assessment of the impact on users.
+Users need to be ready for changes in the certificate format supported by the infrastructure.
+This concerns any application software, frameworks and portals that use X.509 certificates for user or host authentication.

-The developers of such tools must test their code for compliance to SHA-2 and RFC proxies.
+The developers of such tools must test their code for compliance with SHA-2 and RFC proxies.
 If there is any blocking issue that prevents the support for SHA-2 and RFC proxies in the applications, developers should contact EGI Operations.

-Application using authentication common libraries, such as the OS libraries, or based on web servers and servlet containers like Apache and Apache Tomcat, automatically inherit the support for SHA-2 as it is already implemented in these tools.
+Applications using common authentication libraries, such as libraries distributed with the OS or provided with web servers or servlet containers like Apache and Apache Tomcat, automatically inherit support for SHA-2 as it is already implemented in these tools.
 No development should be needed in this case, but testing SHA-2 certificates and proxies is still recommended.

-EGI will collect assess the readiness of user application frameworks.
+EGI will collect assessments of the readiness of user application frameworks.

-ACTION 2 is technically feasible, as the verification of the capability of new releases of software is already part of the EGI software provisioning process.
+ACTION 2 is technically feasible, as the verification of the capability of new software releases is already part of the EGI software provisioning process.

-The implementation of ACTION 3 is being discussed with EGI CSIRT.
+The implementation of ACTION 3 is being discussed with the EGI CSIRT.